KevinLee3627/roombox/README.md

-Uploading a project frmo a while back to github, finally.
+Uploading a project from a while back to github, finally.

 To enter a video, copy and paste the video id from any youtube video and it will begin streaming for all users at the same time (roughly).